Cocullo snake festival

 Italy is famous for its religious festivals and one of the most bizarre is undoubtedly the Cocullo snake festival.

-Driving along the A25 from Rome to Pescara we passed a road sign Cocullo, and even though it was a cold, rainy day in the mountains and we had to drive uphill and backwards I insisted on stopping.
+Driving along the A25 from Rome to Pescara in Abruzzo we passed a road sign Cocullo, and even though it was a cold, rainy day in the mountains and we had to drive uphill and backwards I insisted on stopping.
 A tiny village famous for a festival celebrating San Domenico in a sea of live snakes is simply too weird to be missed, so we pulled up outside the local police station and took a look around.

 Protection from the Wild